taichi-dev/taichi/docs/dev_install.rst

 Build the Docker Image
 **********************
-From within the root directory of the taichi Git repository, execute ``docker build -t taichi:master .`` to build a Docker image based off the local master branch tagged with *master*.
+From within the root directory of the taichi Git repository, execute ``docker build -t taichi:latest .`` to build a Docker image based off the local master branch tagged with *latest*.
 Since this builds the image from source, please expect up to 40 mins build time if you don't have cached Docker image layers.

 .. note::